Mirko Signorelli

 Leiden University

 Welcome!
-My name is Mirko Signorelli, and I work as assistant professor in Statistics at Leiden University.
-In this website you can find information about my research and work.
+My name is Mirko Signorelli, and I work as an Assistant Professor of Statistics at Leiden University.
+On this website, you can find information about my research and academic activities.

 Short bio

-I currently work as assistant professor in Statistics at the Mathematical Institute of Leiden University, where I do research and teach courses for the Master in Statistics and Data Science and the Bachelor in Wiskunde (Mathematics).
+I currently work as an assistant professor of Statistics at the Mathematical Institute of Leiden University, where I lead a small research group in computational statistics and biostatistics and I teach courses in the Bachelor’s programme in Wiskunde (Mathematics) and the Master’s programmes in Mathematics and in Statistics and Data Science.

-I received a double PhD in Statistics from the University of Groningen and from the University of Padova in 2017.
-After that, I worked for 4 years as postdoctoral researcher at the Department of Biomedical Data Sciences (section of Medical Statistics) of the Leiden University Medical Center.
+I received a double PhD in Statistics from the University of Groningen (NL) and from the University of Padova (IT) in 2017.
+Prior to my appointment at the Mathematical Institute, I worked as a Postdoctoral Researcher in Biostatistics at the Leiden University Medical Center (NL).

 Research interests